mecid/mecid.github.io/_posts/2024-02-26-discovering-swift-async-algorithms-package.md

 ```

 There is also the AsyncThrowingChannel type with a similar functionality supporting failing with errors.
 Whenever you need to close the channel with the error, you can use the fail function on an instance of the AsyncThrowingChannel type.

+#### Conclusion
+Today we discovered the Swift Async Algorithms package, allowing us to move completely from the Combine framework to the Swift Concurrency feature.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!